prettygood236/prettygood236.github.io/_posts/Data Structures and Algorithms/2022-03-14-largest-rectangular-area-in-a-histogram.md

 ~~~

 ## 2. More efficient solution

-We have discussed a Divide and Conquer based O(nLogn) solution for this problem.
-In this post, O(n) time solution is discussed.
+---
+Divide-and-conquer based solution has the time complexity of $$O(nlogn)$$, but there is a way to reduce it to $$O(n)$$.
 Like the previous post, width of all bars is assumed to be 1 for simplicity.
 For every bar ‘x’, we calculate the area with ‘x’ as the smallest bar in the rectangle.
 If we calculate such area for every bar ‘x’ and find the maximum of all areas, our task is done.
 How to calculate area with ‘x’ as smallest bar?
 We need to know index of the first smaller (smaller than ‘x’) bar on left of ‘x’ and index of first smaller bar on right of ‘x’.
 Let us call these indexes as ‘left index’ and ‘right index’ respectively. <br/>
 We traverse all bars from left to right, maintain a stack of bars.
 Every bar is pushed to stack once.
 A bar is popped from stack when a bar of smaller height is seen.
 When a bar is popped, we calculate the area with the popped bar as smallest bar.
 How do we get left and right indexes of the popped bar – the current index tells us the ‘right index’ and index of previous item in stack is the ‘left index’.
 Following is the complete algorithm.<br/>
 1) Create an empty stack.<br/>
 2) Start from first bar, and do following for every bar ‘hist[i]’ where ‘i’ varies from 0 to n-1. <br/>